wmde/LOSH-Frontend/README.md

 ## Style Guide

 Code style is enforced locally using Husky as a precommit hook, and is tested in the pipeline.
 Code that does not conform to the style will cause a build to fail.

+If the pre-commit hooks are not working correctly, run `yarn husky` to install the Git hooks.

 - Commits must use the [Conventional Commits](https://www.conventionalcommits.org/) format.
 - Files are linted and formatted using a combination of ESLint and Prettier.